The Benefits of Environmental Play

 Outdoor Environment

-Access to an outdoor environment is key when it comes to providing a rounded and enjoyable learning experience.
-As we all know, outdoor play is essential to maintaining a good level of physical and mental health in children – it encourages increased levels of exercise, socialisation with children their age and creating friendships, and helps develop many skills – motor, communication and social to name but a few.
+Access to an outdoor environmental play area is key when it comes to providing a rounded and enjoyable learning experience.
+As we all know, outdoor play is essential to maintaining a good level of physical and mental health in children.
+This is because it encourages increased levels of exercise, socialisation with children their age and creating friendships.
+Additionally it helps develop many skills – motor, communication and social to name but a few.

 How can I encourage environmental play?